 West Virginia University has a rich fraternity and sorority tradition.
-Today, there are eight women's chapters that are affiliated with the National Panhellenic Conference (NPC), one professional-social sorority, 15 men's chapters that are affiliated with the North-American Interfraternity Conference (NIC), two social fraternities not affiliated with the NIC, and two chapters that are affiliated with the National Pan-Hellenic Council (NPHC).
+Today, there are eight women's chapters that are affiliated with the National Panhellenic Conference (NPC), one culturally-based Latina sorority, 9 men's chapters that are affiliated with the North-American Interfraternity Conference (NIC), two social fraternities not affiliated with the NIC, and six chapters that are affiliated with the National Pan-Hellenic Council (NPHC).